LS102-summer2023/project-prachetasyeri/writing/paper.md

 ## II.
 Motivation
-During the COVID-19 pandemic, my grandfather was diagnosed with Alzheimer's and Leukemia.
-As he was in a weakened state of health, coronavirus exposure would have been undesirable to his health.
-Online consultations with his doctors would have been desirable.
-Although possible, online sessions would not be effective compared to face-to-face interactions.
-I wondered ways in which online consultation between doctors and patients could be improved to help in the diagnosis of diseases and be more effective.
+During the COVID-19 pandemic, it was evident that for patients with lower immunity, in-person consultations would be risky due to coronavirus exposure.
+These patients would benefit greatly from online consultations.
+Although possible, online sessions would not be effective compared to face-to-face consultations because doctors could not get body language cues from the patient.
+Would the ability to identify cues from patients benefit the diagnosis of disease in virtual consultations?
 If online consultations were more reliable, here are a few ways the patients would benefit:

   ◦ Patients may have a primary doctor whom they see regularly and such a doctor would be familiar with their medical history.
 In these cases, the patient would be able to consult their preferred doctor over the Internet and have a just as effective consultation.